1701software/GlueKit/README.md

 - Xojo.Net.TCPSocket is not currently available on all desktop platforms.
 - Drop in replacement for Xojo.Net.TCPSocket.
 On desktop uses the TCPSocket class.
 - Will be removed once Xojo.Net.TCPSocket is available on the desktop.

-GlueKitHTTPSocket
-- Xojo.Net.HTTPSocket is not currently available on all desktop platforms.
-- Drop in replacement for Xojo.Net.HTTPSocket.
-On desktop uses the HTTPSecureSocket class.
-- Will be removed once Xojo.Net.HTTPSocket is available on the desktop.

-GlueKitFolderItem
-- Xojo.IO.FolderItem is not currently available on all desktop platforms.
-- Drop in replacement for Xojo.IO.FolderItem.
-On desktop uses the FolderItem class.
-- Will be removed once Xojo.IO.FolderItem is available on the desktop.

-GlueKitSpecialFolder
-- Xojo.IO.SpecialFolder is not currently available on all desktop platforms.
-- Used to instantiate an instance of GlueKitFolderItem.
-- Drop in replacement for Xojo.IO.SpecialFolder.
-On desktop uses the SpecialFolder class.
-- Will be removed once GlueKitFolderItem can be removed.

 GlueKitEasyTCPSocketClient
 - This is the Xojo EacyTCPSocketClient source modified to use GlueKitTCPSocket.